Written by 7:02 am Technology

 • C#: The recommended architecture for back-end programming in Windows systems.

-• PHP, Perl, and Ruby: These languages are also commonly used in back-end development.
+• PHP, Perl, and Ruby on Rails: These languages are also commonly used in back-end development.

 Since back-end developers work closely with front-end developers, having a basic understanding of front-end web technologies, such as HTML and CSS, is highly beneficial.